Dosage Form: injection, powder, for solution

 Note: Generally Ceftazidime for injection should be continued for 2 days after the signs and symptoms of infection have disappeared, but in complicated infections longer therapy may be required.

-Intramuscular Administration: For IM administration, Ceftazidime for injection should be constituted with one of the following diluents: Sterile Water for Injection, Bacteriostatic Water for Injection, or 0.5% or 1% Lidocaine Hydrochloride Injection.
-Refer to Table 5.
+For IM administration, Ceftazidime for injection should be constituted with one of the following diluents: Sterile Water for Injection, Bacteriostatic Water for Injection, or 0.5% or 1% Lidocaine Hydrochloride Injection.
+Refer to Table 7.Intravenous Administration

-For IV infusion, constitute the 1 gram, or 2 gram vial and add an appropriate quantity of the resulting solution to an IV container with one of the compatible IV fluids.
+For IV infusion, constitute the 1 gram, or 2 gram vial and add an appropriate quantity of the resulting solution to an IV container with one of the compatible IV fluids listed under the COMPATIBILITY AND STABILITY section.

 Intermittent IV infusion with a Y-type administration set can be accomplished with compatible solutions.
 However, during infusion of a solution containing Ceftazidime, it is desirable to discontinue the other solution.